defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

 - Format String
   - New Format
     - *`std::format` like format string.
 All params is string, so please format value to string first*
+    - *if format failed, the format string will be returned*

   - Add String Param
   - Add Value Param